sendbird/sendbird-calls-ios/README.md

 extension AppDelegate: SendBirdCallDelegate {

     func didStartRinging(_ call: DirectCall) {
-        // This delegate could be executed on other thread, not main thread.
-You can't ensure on which thread the delegate will be executed
+    // This delegate may not be executed on the thread set by SendBirdCall.executeOn(queue:).
         ...
     }